dodoturkoz/COMP0066-Project/README.md

 # COMP0066-Project: Breeze - Mental Health Management Tool

 ## Overview
-This project is a mental health management system designed to support administrators, practitioners, and patients in managing appointments, tracking well-being, and facilitating communication.
+Breeze is a mental health management system designed to support administrators, practitioners, and patients in managing appointments, tracking well-being, and facilitating communication.
 It is built using Python and SQLite and provides a command-line interface for streamlined mental health management.

 ## Features/Video

 ## Getting Started

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.10 or higher
 - SQLite (built-in with Python)
 - Pandas 2.2.2 or higher